bieli/raylib-table-ui/README.md

 ```

 ## How can I use this table UI component with my private codebase?
-There are multiple ways, but let's my exmplain more simple way here.
+There are multiple ways, but let's me exmplain more simple way here.

 1. You need to have two dirs (`include`, `libs`) after `make` process inside this repo.
 There are include header file and compiled library (*.a and *.o) required to linking with your code.